mlcommons/medperf/docs/getting_started/shared/before_we_start.md

 ##### Running in cloud via Github Codespaces

-As the most easy way to play with the tuorials you can launch a preinstalled [Codespace](https://github.com/features/codespaces) cloud environment for MedPerf by clicking this link:
+As the most easy way to play with the tutorials you can launch a preinstalled [Codespace](https://github.com/features/codespaces) cloud environment for MedPerf by clicking this link:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=416800365)